Write scalar.

 - Zero-cost tensor abstractions (no manual launch params)

-- Compile-time verification of shape + constraints
+- Compile-time verification of multidimensional shapes

 - Deterministic kernels across heterogeneous GPUs

-- Placement hints are explicit and readable
+- Placement hints are explicit, readable, and enforceable

-let y = matmul(a, b) @runtime preset("prod");let y = matmul(a, b) @runtime { target: "gpu:0" };Implicit parallelism
+let y = matmul(a, b) @runtime { target: "gpu:0" };

 - Dependency analysis

-- Auto-tiling + fusion
+- Auto-tiling + loop fusion

-- Predictable scheduling
+- Predictable hardware scheduling

 Resource aware

-- VRAM estimation
+- VRAM usage estimation

 - Constraint propagation

-- Fail-fast deployment
+- Fail-fast deployment grids

 Hardware agnostic